 Your daughter has told you that she's going to quit school.
 Your wife gets really upset and says that your daughter's life will be ruined.
-You're not happy either, but you don't think she should get so upset.
-You say:
+You're not happy either, but you don't think she should get upset.
+You say this.

 OK, OK.
 No need to get all melodramatic.

 Say "OK, OK" when you want someone to calm down.
 For example:

 A: Selena, we're ten minutes late!
 Let's go, right now!